Hairy Bikers Ginger Cake Recipe

 Directions

-• Mix the dry ingredients: in a large bowl, stir together the flour, sugar, ground ginger, and bicarbonate of soda.
+• Mix flour, sugar, ginger, and bicarbonate of soda in a bowl.

-• Add the wet ingredients: pour in the beaten egg, golden syrup, and hot water.
-Mix with a wooden spoon until smooth.
+• Add egg, golden syrup, and hot water.
+Mix into a smooth batter.

 Leave a Reply